 Holds an in-memory DataTable

 Can hold an Image file or any binary content.
-The Long value is the maximum size of the content.
+Maximum size of the content is the long value.

-The Decimal type allows calculation with higher precision than the Double type.
+The Decimal type allows calculation with higher precision than Double.
 However, math operations using Decimal can be 40 times slower than using Double.
 So the Decimal type should only be used when Double precision is not enough.

 Timer is a built-in integer type that can be used to generate precise timing signals.
 Timers have the following varieties:

-For SquareWave, Pulse, and Comparer, the tag toggles between 0 and the StartValue (instead of 0 and 1) if you set the tag StartValue.
+For the SquareWave, Pulse and Comparer, If you set the tag StartValue, the tag toggles between 0 and StartValue (instead of 0 and 1) .

-The way you use Reference tags in FactoryStudio is closer to how you use references in .NET programming than it is to the old C++ pointers.
-Reference tags are similar to .NET references because they both have a type.
-When you create a reference tag, you need to define the type of object the reference will point to.
-Unlike C++ pointers, a Reference tag cannot be defined to point to invalid memory areas that would cause errors in the application.
+The concept is closer to the concept of References in .NET programming, more than the old C++ pointers.
+This is because Reference Tags, like .NET references, are typed; that means that when creating a Reference Tag, you need to define the type of the object the reference will be pointing to.
+Like .NET References and unlike C++ pointers, a Reference Tag cannot be defined to point to invalid memory areas that would cause errors in the application.

-The target type for the Reference types is defined in the Parameters columns.
+The target Type for Reference types is defined in the Parameters columns.

-Typed references bring advantages in both the engineering stage and in runtime.
-In the engineering stage, it allows IntelliSense to directly browse the template members if a reference is pointing to a template.
-In runtime, it allows string data validation.
+The use of typed references brings advantages both in Engineering and Runtime.
+In Engineering it allows Intellisense to directly browse the members of the template, when the reference is pointing to a template; In the runtime it allows string data validation.

-All Reference tags have an additional runtime attribute.
-This is the link, and it specifies which tag that the reference will be linked to during execution.
+All Reference Tags have an additional runtime attribute, the link, which specifies the tag that the reference will be linked to during execution.

-Essentially, the link property is a string property that needs to receive the target tag name before using the reference tag.
-You can assign a string directly or by using a string expression.
-The best way to set the link property is to use the method GetName(), which will create the string based on the current tag name.
+Essentially the Link property is a string property that should receive the target tag name before using the reference tag.
+You can assign a string directly or by using a string expression, but the best way to set the Link property is to use the Method GetName(), which will create the string based on the current tag name.
 This way, you can rename the tag without having to search the strings.
 This also shows the tag names linked on the cross-reference utility.